CartoDB/carto-selfhosted-helm/customizations/README.md

     --key=path/to/key/file
   ```

-- Add the following lines to you `customizations.yaml`:
+- Add the following lines to your `customizations.yaml`:

   ```yaml
   tlsCerts: